DJovellar/MovieApp/README.md

 	python3 manage.py createsuperuser
 	python3 manage.py runserver
 	```
-	and then to check everything is working open: [web](http://127.0.0.1:8000/login) and the application should show up.
+	and then to check everything is working open: [django local link](http://127.0.0.1:8000/login) and the application should show up.

 - Heroku implementation:

-	In order to see the application implemened in Heroku open: [link](https://movieappwebproject.herokuapp.com/login).
+	In order to see the application implemened in Heroku open: [heroku link](https://movieappwebproject.herokuapp.com/login).
 	````
 	User: admin
 	Password: admin123